Kim Kardashian’s Open Bath Photos At Waterfall Debut On The Internet

-Kim Kardashian seems to be having loads of fun during her Costa Rica Holiday with her family and she was recently spotted playing around at a waterfall.
+Kim Kardashian seems to be having loads of fun during her Costa Rica Holiday with her family, and she was recently spotted playing around at a waterfall.

-Kim has been visiting exotic destination with her family while in Costa Rica and part of their tours even includes helicopter flights to various locations.
-The Keeping Up With The Kardashians star was recently spotted in a very remote looking jungle while posing for the camera at a waterfall.
+Kim has been visiting exotic destination with her family while in Costa Rica and part of their tours even included helicopter flights to various locations.
+The Keeping Up With the Kardashians star was recently spotted in a very remote looking jungle while posing for the camera at a waterfall.
 She appeared to be testing whether the water was cold as if preparing to jump in for a shower in one of the photos of the small waterfall.

 “The Kardashian-Jenners decamped to Costa Rica en masse for the quick four-day trip,” Daily Mail noted.